Staff

 Click here for more about our minister.

-Danica Hoehn – Office Administrator
+Bryan Rainey – Office Administrator

-Jennifer Hedstrom – Music Director
+Jennifer Hedstrom – Director of Music Ministry

 Jennifer Hedstrom (she/they) grew up in the Chicago suburbs and has called Madison her home since 2010.
 Jennifer holds a Bachelor’s in Piano Performance from Illinois State University and a Master’s in Collaborative Piano from UW-Madison.
 Jennifer loves leading a multifaceted musical life and splits her time between composing, performing, teaching, and music directing.